ThinkDataEd/student/docs/unit1/lesson7.md

     100. **iOS (Apple devices):** The mobile application called “[IDS UCLA](https://itunes.apple.com/us/app/ids-ucla/id1422869521)” is available from the iOS App Store.

-    100. **Browser-based version:** If you do not have a mobile device (or if you're using an unsupported device like a Windows phone or Blackberry), a browser-based version to perform data collection is available at [https://tools.idsucla.org](https://tools.idsucla.org "https://tools.idsucla.org")<br>
+    100. **Browser-based version:** If you do not have a mobile device (or if you're using an unsupported device like a Windows phone or Blackberry), a browser-based version is available on your server.
+To find your server and begin data collection, go to:<br> [https://idsucla.org/ids-servers](https://www.idsucla.org/ids-servers "https://www.idsucla.org/ids-servers").
-    Click on the **Survey Taking icon** on the page.

-    The video below provides a detailed explanation of how to download and use the IDSUCLA app to take a survey.
+    The video below provides a detailed explanation of how to download and use the IDS UCLA app to take a survey.
 Your teacher will tell you which server you will be using.

     <iframe width="560" height="315" src="https://www.youtube.com/embed/GbR22R32mhU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>